Thursday, September 6, 2018

 Motors Use Multi-Rotor Software

 In the design phase, it was not obvious whether fixed RPM will be required during takeoff and landing.
 The CV1 spool-up throttle curve picture on the right is super-imposed by collective pitch curve, and the 2 curves were simultaneously in effective with build test hovering.
 The test showed that the region between the 2 red dash lines had tail punches, indicating insufficient RPM brought on by variable RPM configuration.
-So, the production build is determined to require fixed-RPM with ESC governor for takoff and landing, not with the spool-up throttle curve.
+So, the production build is determined to require fixed-RPM with ESC governor for both takoff and landing, not with the spool-up throttle curve.

-Collective Curve For Maximum Efficiency
+Collective Pitch Curve Efficiency Approximation

 All credit and copyright of airfoil data belong to airfoiltools.com , NASA, and Xfoil , for the following picture.

-Our rotor RPM for level flight missions is 2650/minute = 44/s .
-Rotor iameter 0.49m , speed at 3/4 blade span is 0.49m x 3.14 x 44/s x 3/4 = 51m/s .
-Our Reynolds number is 51m/s x 18mm / 1.46 x 100000 = 62,876 .
+Prototye rotor RPM for level hovering is 2640/minute = 44/s .
+Rotor diameter 0.48m , speed at 3/4 blade span is 0.48m x 3.14 x 44/s x 3/4 = 50m/s .
+Our Reynolds number is 50m/s x 18mm / 1.46 x 100000 = 62,000 .
 So, between the light brown and green curves, but closer to the light brown curve, is our curve for attitude-accelerameter mode.

 For simplicity of collective pitch angle calculation, we choose servo arm length identical to blade pitch lever length, 12 mm pictured above and on the right.
 The Oxy2 Sport grips and the Align 250 grips have congruent geometry as shown in the picture above.
 When all 3 pillars of the swash plate are raised evenly, the blade lever and angle are congruent to the servo arm and angle.

-For the optimal lift-to-drag ratio blade pitch 6.2 degrees, servo arms also rotate 6.2 degrees.
+For the prototype optimal lift-to-drag ratio blade pitch 6.2 degrees, servo arms also rotate 6.2 degrees.
 The full range angle of the EMAX 9501 for 1000us to 2000us PWM is 83 degrees.
-6.2 degrees / 83 degrees x 200 points = 15 points .
+6.2 degrees / 83 degrees x 200 points = 14.94 points .
 To fit the PWM with our swash plate mixers here, we double the hovering points because most flight computers allocates 50% swash travel for collective mixing.
-So, we set a straight line for the collective pitch curve from 0 to 15x2=30 points at mid throttle stick.
+So, the prototype used a straight line for the collective pitch curve from 0 to 14.94x2=29.9 points at mid throttle stick.
 We stipulate collective pitch to 3/4 of throttle stick to avoid straining and overheating motors that have mislabeled KV.
 We use the servo sequence, the first servo on the front, the second on the right, and the third on the left, when looking down on the craft from above the craft.
 With Betaflight, servo 0 and servo 1 are reserved as pan-tilt servos for camera, so, the servo numbers start from 2 for the first craft servo.

 Remember, our spool-up is performed in manual mode.
-For the longitudinal axis, if the swash banks to one side, there is no PID correction by the computer and there are no heavy battery nor long tail lever on this axis to counter the tipping.
-Use a zip tie with half cut ending as the picture blow on the left to check that all 3 pillars nearly touch the servo linkage.
-Notice that this zip tie should only be used after checking that there is enough room between the swash and the hub after booting up the flight computer.
-To check the centering of the swash plate, check the top of the blade bolting as pictured on the right.
+If the swash banks to one side of the craft, there is no PID correction by the computer and no heavy battery or long tail lever on the sides of the fuselage to counter the tipping.
+Use a zip tie with the half-cut end, as shown in the below picture, to check that all 3 pillars nearly touch the servo linkage.
+This zip tie should only be used after checking for enough room between the swash and the hub after booting up the flight computer.

-The spline count of the servo arm is 15, the servo arm travels 83 degrees for 1000us.
-So, each spline dial notch is equivalent of 288us PWM change.
-That means that when attempting to set the high PWM to larger than 2144us, you might as well dial the arm position up 1 spline and decrease PWM on top of 2150-288=1862us, which will set the high PWM in the safe zone.
+It is well known that servos accept PWM range 1ms to 2ms, or 1000us to 2000us.
+But, the consensus is that manufactures specify margin of error of 150us between flight computer and servos when viewed in BLHeli configurator.
+So, it is safe to give servos PWM between 1000-150=850 and 2000+150=2150.
+The spline count of the servo arm is 15; the servo arm travels 83 degrees for 1000us.
+So, each spline dial notch is equivalent of 1000.0*(360.0/15)/83.0=289us PWM change.
+That means that when attempting to set the high-end PWM to larger than 2145us, you could dial the arm position up 1 spline and increase PWM on top of 2145-289=1856us, which will set the high-end PWM closer to central1500us in the tolerated margin of error.

 Indoor Hovering With RF Receiver With Proximity Cutoff